Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 A confidence **interval** is a range of values with an upper bound and a lower bound, computed at a particular confidence **level**.

 Publishers who submit their price data to Pyth do not all use the same methods to determine their confidence in a given price.
 Because of the potential for a small number of publishers to influence the reported price of an asset, it is therefore important to use an _aggregate_ price.
-The confidence interval published on Pyth is also an aggregated value, based on the confidence intervals being reported by Publishers.
-It is in the best interests of Publishers to provide high quality data, a confidence interval which is too low can lead to problems for consumers.
+The confidence interval published on Pyth is also an aggregated value, based on the confidence being reported by Publishers.
+It is best practice for Publishers to provide high quality data, a confidence interval which is too low can lead to problems for consumers. \
 Publishers do not need to agree with eachother, there may be good reasons for a high confidence interval.
 Pyth calculates the price and confidence intervals for all products on a constant basis - Any Publisher behind by 25 slots is considered inactive and their prices are not included in the aggregate until they can catch up, which prevents stale data from being served.

+{% hint style="tip" %}
 "When consuming Pyth prices, we recommend using the confidence interval to protect your users from these unusual market conditions.
 The simplest way to do so is to use Pyth's confidence interval to compute a range in which the true price (probably) lies.
-You obtain this range by adding and subtracting a multiple of the confidence interval to the Pyth price; the bigger the multiple, the more likely the price lies within that range.
+You obtain this range by adding and subtracting a multiple of the confidence interval to the Pyth price; the bigger the multiple, the more likely the price lies within that range. \
 We recommend considering a multiple of 3, which gives you a 99.7% probability that the true price is within the range (assuming normal distribution estimates are correct).
-Then, select the most conservative price within that range for every action.
+Then, select the most conservative price within that range for every action. \
 In other words, your protocol should _minimize state changes during times of large price uncertainty_." - Pyth [Best Practices](https://docs.pyth.network/consumers/best-practices)
+{% endhint %}

 ---